 In November 2016, a Phase-V diamond drilling program commenced and was completed in February 2017.
 A total of 11 holes were drilled in 5 target areas for 5,215 metres.
-These included LaBufa-Santo Nino, Loma Verde Durazno, Promontorio and Descubridora.
-The technical committee is planning a 2017 exploration program for the Coneto project.
+These included La Bufa-Santo Nino, Loma Verde Durazno, Promontorio and Descubridora.
 (News release March 24, 2017)

-No exploration activities were conducted on the Coneto Project during the quarter ended July 31, 2017 due to a review of Fresnillo's exploration portfolio and strategic planning.
+No exploration activities were conducted on the Coneto Project during the calendar year 2018 and 2019, due to a review of Fresnillo's exploration portfolio and strategic planning.
+Mineral concessions are being maintained in good standing.
+Project negotiations are continuing for future exploration technical programs.